Lachlan Lewer: Early career

 Lewer began figure skating in 2006 at the age of three.
 He originally trained at the Boondall Figure Ice Skating Club in Brisbane, where he was coached by Elizabeth Cain and Sean Carlow.

 Eventually deciding to pursue pair skating, Lewer moved to Colorado Springs, Colorado in 2020, where he began training under Drew Meekins.
 For the 2021–22 figure skating season, he teamed up with American pair skater, Campbell Young.
 Representing Australia, the team competed on the 2021–22 ISU Challenger Series, finishing eighteenth at the 2021 Warsaw Cup and seventeenth at the 2021 Golden Spin of Zagreb.
 The team also won gold at the 2021 Ice Challenge and on the junior level, bronze at the 2022 Icelab International Cup.
 Their partnership eventually dissolved after the season finished.

 Partnership with Williams for the United States

-2022–2023 season
+2022–2023 season: Debut of Williams/Lewer

 In August 2022, Lewer teamed up with American singles skater, Naomi Williams.
 It was soon announced that the team would represent the United States and train in Colorado Springs, Colorado, under coaches, Drew Meekins and Natalia Mishkutenok.

 The pair debuted at the 2023 Midwestern Sectional Championships, where they won the silver medal on the junior level.
 They subsequently won the silver medal at the 2023 U.S. Junior Championships and the gold medal on the junior level of the 2023 Bavarian Open.

 Selected to represent the United States at the 2023 World Junior Championships, the pair came in seventh place.